phpfui/php-imap2/README.md

 //$mbh = \imap_open($server, $username, $token, OP_XOAUTH2);
 ```

-## This package is based on javanile/php-imap2
+## This package is based on arbor-education/php-imap2 and jaavanile/php-imap2

-It was updated with arbor-education/php-imap2, as that seems to be the most maintained fork, as jaavanile/php-imap2 seems abandon.
+It has been updated to modern PHP 8 standards and simplified.
 Since this a just a wrapper around the imap_ functions, it can easily be updated to a better IMAP library if needed.

 ## Unimplemented functions

-The following functions were not implemented in the original source:
+The following functions were not implemented in the original source and will be undefined:

 * function imap_mail(string $to, string $subject, string $message, ?string $additional_headers = null, ?string $cc = null, ?string $bcc = null, ?string $return_path = null) : bool
 * function imap_mail_compose(array $envelope, array $bodies) : string|false